andrew/ultimate-awesome/README.md

 - [awesome-operating-systems](https://github.com/mohnkhan/awesome-operating-systems) - A growing collection of awesome and unusual operating systems from across computing history — research OSes, retro systems, microkernels, security OSes, and MyOS2026.
 - [awesome](https://github.com/moyu-x/awesome) - 书单、工具及电影推荐.
 - [awesome-security](https://github.com/mrbreaker/awesome-security) - A list of security-related links and tools that I find useful.
+- [awesome-customroms](https://github.com/mrhyperion101/awesome-customroms) - This is a curated list of awesome custom ROMs for Android devices.
+Each ROM offers unique features and customization options to enhance your Android experience.
 - [awesome_dotnet_cloud_ecosystem](https://github.com/MrZoidberg/awesome_dotnet_cloud_ecosystem) - Microservices ecosystem & best practices (AWS, .NET Core).
 - [not-awesome-bing-bans-and-deindexing](https://github.com/nafnlj/not-awesome-bing-bans-and-deindexing) - A list of articles and resources about Bing Search blacklisting or de-indexing legitimate small and non-commercial blogs and websites.
 - [Awesome-Agentic-Engineering](https://github.com/natnew/Awesome-Agentic-Engineering) - A curated map of agentic AI systems — covering architectures, frameworks, memory, evaluation, and safety.  🌟 Star if you like it!.